Skip to main content

 Appointed: 01/07/2021

-Background & Experience: Anik has over 38 years' international experience in professional services experience.
-She was a partner in PwC in Paris for 27 years, and held various leadership positions in the firm for 15 of those years.
-During her time in PwC she has acted in the roles of Global Client Relationship Partner and Lead Audit Partner for a number of major banking and financial services organisations.
+Background & Experience: Anik Chaumartin has more than 40 years’ international and professional services experience.
+She spent 27 years as a partner at PwC in Paris, holding leadership positions for 15 of those years.
+Anik acted as Global Client Relationship Partner and Lead Audit Partner for major banking and financial services organisations, demonstrating expertise in audit and client management.
+Her career reflects a strong commitment to excellence in professional services and leadership within the financial sector.

 Basil Geoghegan – Independent Non-Executive Director